dmcneary/friend-finder/README.md

 ![Screenshot](screen.JPG)

-This app was built as an exercise in using a custom front-end with node.js, express.js, and MySQL as a database on the backend.
+This app was built as an exercise in using a custom front-end in jQuery with node.js & express.js.